 It Can Be Expensive

 Designing a room or entire house can be pricey—regardless of what trend you lean towards.
-But when it comes to boho, that price range can be pushed to the extreme.
+But when it comes to boho style, that price range can be pushed to the extreme.

 “To achieve this style, there are a lot of elements needed,” says Andrew Barker, Founder of HomeownerCosts, “Aside from the colors, the boho style has specific materials and types of furniture requirements.
 It can be costly especially if you are on a budget.”

-He’s right on the money.
-Plus, this unrealistic financial expectation may lead to other design issues, too.
-For example, this could be a factor of the boho ‘messiness.’
-As people strive to create the look in their homes, they settle for the next-best thing, which can often lead to a mismatch of items and colors that, while cheaper in price, become cheaper in presentation, too.
+This unrealistic financial expectation may lead to other design issues.
+As people strive to create the look in their homes, they settle for the next-best thing, which can often lead to a mismatch of items and colors that, while cheaper in price, become cheaper in presentation too.

 03 of 04

 Design trends are always changing.
-What’s ‘in’ one month won’t necessarily be cool the next.
-And, as far as boho goes, some design experts actually think that it has reached its peak.
+What’s ‘in’ one month won’t necessarily be current the next.
+And, as far as boho style goes, some design experts actually think that it has reached its peak.